Sports MBA Admissions

 Note: although the confidential recommendation form is preferred, a recommendation letter without the attached form is acceptable if there are extenuating circumstances.

-Register for the Graduate Management Admission Test (GMAT) by visiting the GMAT Home Page or calling (800) GMAT NOW.
+Register for the Graduate Management Admission Test (GMAT) or the Graduate Records Examination (GRE) by visiting the GMAT Home Page/the GRE Home Page or calling (800) GMAT NOW.
 Please be sure to use the correct SDSU institutional code 9LT-2P-45 on your GMAT registration form.
+The GRE code for SDSU is 4682.
 The Computer Adaptive GMAT is administered by Pearson VUE at test centers throughout the world.
 Results will automatically be submitted to the Specialized & International Programs office.

 The San Diego State University College of Extended Studies offers GMAT Prep Sessions for a total cost of $450, including materials.
 For more information on this prep course, please call the College of Extended Studies at (619) 594-5152 or visit www.ces.sdsu.edu.

-GMAT examination must be taken by November 1, 2017 for students applying for the Sports Business Management MBA program January 2018 cohort.
-Please be sure to list San Diego State University as a test recipient SDSU Institutional Code 9LT-2P-45.
+GMAT/GRE examination must be taken by November 1, 2018 for students applying for the Sports Business Management MBA program January 2019 cohort.
+Please be sure to list San Diego State University as a test recipient SDSU Institutional Code 9LT-2P-45(GMAT) and 4682 for the GRE.

 - Submit a professional résumé.